airbr/golang-hugo-blog/content/web-performance/index.md

 Ideally you should be using several tools to gain a bigger picture.
 Local "lab" tests have limitations.

-Then, in no particular order, I reccomend entering a website URL into a more advanced test:
+I reccomend entering a website URL into a more advanced test that includes some real user data, but also good summaries of information:

 * [WebPageTest - https://www.webpagetest.org/](https://www.webpagetest.org/)
+    * Go with the default options offered for either desktop or mobile, or customize with many options!

 There are lots of resources out there, but first you should run some tests and get your curiosity flowing!